Disney+: Reception

-Some have noted that episodes of The Simpsons, X-Men, DuckTales, Phineas and Ferb, Kim Possible, and The Avengers: Earth's Mightiest Heroes are presented almost entirely out of order, while some series are missing episodes.
+Some have noted that episodes of The Simpsons, X-Men, DuckTales, Phineas and Ferb, Kim Possible and The Avengers: Earth's Mightiest Heroes are presented almost entirely out of order, while some series are missing episodes.
 Others have questioned why an extensive catalog of Disney-owned material is missing from the platform, including older Disney-produced films, Disney Junior titles, Marvel content, some Muppets media, and the unreleased Star Wars animated comedy series Star Wars Detours.
 On June 26, 2020, the 2017 DuckTales series had its episodes arranged in the proper order while co-creator of Phineas and Ferb, Jeff "Swampy" Marsh, has stated that they are working on correcting the order of his series.

-Disney+ was the top trending Google search term in 2019 in the US.
-In February 2020, Disney reported that Disney+ had 26.5 million subscribers by the end of 2019, and 28.6 million by February 3, 2020.
+Disney+ was the top trending Google search term in 2019 in the U.S. In February 2020, Disney reported that Disney+ had 26.5 million subscribers by the end of 2019, and 28.6 million by February 3, 2020.
 By April 2020, Disney+ had 50 million paid subscribers, with approximately 8 million of those coming from India.
 The service had 54.5 million subscribers by May 4, 57.5 million subscribers by the end of June, 60.5 million subscribers by August 4, 73.7 million subscribers by September 30, and 86.8 million subscribers as of December 2.
 In February 2021, Disney reported that Disney+ had 94.9 million subscribers as of January 2, 2021.
 On March 9, 2021, Disney reported that the service had surpassed 100 million paid subscribers but did not say when it had hit the milestone.
 The company clarified that it would now only be providing subscriber number updates when certain milestones are reached, as opposed to releasing exact numbers each quarter.

 In 2020, Apple Inc. named Disney+ the Apple TV App of the Year.
-It was the second and third most-downloaded free app of the year globally on the iPad and iPhone, respectively.
+It was the second- and third-most-downloaded free app of the year globally on the iPad and iPhone, respectively.
 It was also voted the best app of 2020 by Google Play users.
 In H1 of 2021, the app reached 125 million downloads.